 And research is not just for those interested in becoming academics!
 By getting involved in research, you will learn new skills that can be used for a future in academic research or in the job market.

 Undergraduate Research at FCRH Statistics

-- Over 600 students have received grant funding.
+- Nearly 1000 students have received grant funding.

 The three main components of our Undergraduate Research program are:

 - Research/Travel Grants

 - The Fordham Undergraduate Research Journal

 We offer three types of grants for eligible students interested in conducting research:

 - Undergraduate Research Grants: Financial support for students conducting research during the academic year.

 - Summer Research Program: Financial support as well as other programming for students conducting research on campus during the summer.